 Aaron co-founded the charity with Jonathan and is an original trustee.
 He now works for and chairs The Independent Futures Group as well as helping out with the running of Cafe Connect.

 Tess joined Bristol Reconnect in Dec 2016.
-She is the co-ordinator of the ‘Independent Futures group’ and also assists with the day-to-day running of the charity, including events put on at the cafe, working with volunteers and assisting the CEO with governance of the charity as a whole.
+She is seconded from the Golden Key Programme as the co-ordinator of the ‘Independent Futures group.’
+She also assists with the day-to-day running of the charity, including events put on at the cafe, working with volunteers and assisting the CEO with governance of the charity as a whole.

 She has a degree in law and a masters in Human Rights, she is passionate about people power, social change and ensuring the voices of marginalised people are heard in our communities, and within local and national government.

 Olly is currently undertaking a placement with Bristol Reconnect as part of his Sociology degree at the University of the West of England.